yashrahadve05/Generative-and-Agentic-AI-Playbook/Readme.md

 ---

-## 🎯 Goal of This Repo

-To move beyond basic AI demos and build:

-* Scalable AI systems
-* Real-world agent workflows
-* Production-ready implementations

----

 ## ⭐ If you find this useful

 Give it a star ⭐ and follow the journey of building real-world AI systems.